Lake Taupo Cycle Challenge

 The Lake Taupo Cycle Challenge is New Zealand's largest mass participation cycling event.
-First held in 1977, it takes place on the last Saturday of each November and circumnavigates Lake Taupo, a volcanic crater lake in the centre of the North Island.
-The ride starts and finishes in Taupo with one full circuit being approximately 160 km.
+First held in 1977, it takes place on the last Saturday of each November and circumnavigates Lake Taupō, a volcanic crater lake in the centre of the North Island.
+The ride starts and finishes in Taupō with one full circuit being approximately 160 km.
 Around 7,000 riders take part each year.

 Categories

 The event aims to cater for all riders, from the elite racers to those just wishing to make it around.
 This is reflected in the range of finishing times - from under 4 to over 10 hours.
 Riders are asked to nominate finishing times and staggered starts are used to group riders by ability.

 Subcategories of the event are (2022 data):